doongit/azure-scoutsuite-lab/terraform-iac-demo/README.md

 # Azure Secure Terraform Lab

-This configuration delivers a private first storage landing zone that fits a Zero Trust story.
-It is designed as hands on evidence that you can secure Azure services with Terraform while keeping the door open for policy automation later.
+This configuration creates a private-first storage landing zone in line with Zero Trust principles.
+It demonstrates that Terraform secures Azure services and supports future policy automation.

 ## What the module builds
-* Resource group with ownership, environment, and project tags.
+* Provision a resource group with ownership, environment, and project tags.
-* Storage account using StorageV2, TLS 1.2, infrastructure encryption, HTTPS only traffic, and soft delete.
+* Deploy a StorageV2 account using TLS 1.2, enforces infrastructure encryption, restricts traffic to HTTPS, and enables soft delete.
-* Virtual network plus subnet reserved for private endpoints.
+* Establish a virtual network and subnet reserved for private endpoints.
-* Private DNS zone for `privatelink.blob.core.windows.net` with a virtual network link.
+* Configure a private DNS zone for `privatelink.blob.core.windows.net` and link it to the virtual network.
-* Private endpoint bound to the storage account blob service.
+* Bind a private endpoint to the storage account blob service.

 ## Prerequisites
 * Terraform CLI 1.6.0 or newer.